DevSnicket/eunice/javascript/analyzer/call-with-process-standard-streams/README.md

 It depends upon [minimist](https://github.com/substack/minimist) to parse the arguments.

-Its used by [Eunice](https://github.com/DevSnicket/Eunice) JavaScript analyzer, processors and renderer so they can be run from CLI and scripts, and have large amounts of YAML passed into and out of them.
+Its used by Eunice JavaScript analyzer, processors and renderer so they can be run from CLI and scripts, and have large amounts of YAML passed into and out of them.
+More information can be found [in the main Eunice repository](https://github.com/DevSnicket/Eunice#readme).

 Install using [`npm`](https://www.npmjs.com/package/@devsnicket/eunice-call-with-process-standard-streams):